ansible/awx/docs/docsite/rst/administration/kerberos_auth.rst

     pair: user authentication; Kerberos
     pair: Kerberos; Active Directory (AD)

-User authentication via Active Directory (AD), also referred to as authentication through Kerberos, is supported through the |at|.
+User authentication via Active Directory (AD), also referred to as authentication through Kerberos, is supported through AWX.

-To get started, first set up the Kerberos packages in the controller system so that you can successfully generate a Kerberos ticket.
+To get started, first set up the Kerberos packages in AWX so that you can successfully generate a Kerberos ticket.
 To install the packages, use the following steps:

 ::